Can I home school my child?

 For more information, call our office or view the OSAA Home School Eligibility Guidelines

-LBL does not issue credits, transcripts or diplomas for home school students.
+LBL ESD does not issue credits, transcripts or diplomas for home school students.
 Public school districts are not required to award credit for work completed at home.
-The acceptance by a local public school of high school credit earned in a home school program is determined by local district board policy (OAR 581-021-0210).
+The acceptance by a local public school of high school credit earned while homeschooling is determined by local district board policy (OAR 581-021-0210).
 Please contact your local school or district with any questions.

 Yes.
-Home schooled students over the age of 16 are eligible to participate in GED classes and testing with the proper authorization forms from LBL.
+Home schooled students over the age of 16 are eligible to participate in GED classes and testing with the proper authorization forms from LBL ESD.
 Please contact our office at least one week in advance of when you need the completed forms.

 Yes.
 Many colleges are very welcoming to home school students.
 However, admission policies may vary.
 Please contact colleges your student may be interested in to discuss their specific requirements and procedures.